SpeedCurve-Metrics/lux.js/docs/measure-past-onload.md

 ### `LUX.measureUntil = "cpuidle"`

-Wait until there have been no long tasks for a number of miliseconds.
+Wait until there have been no long tasks for a number of miliseconds after onload. _Note: This method may be unreliable on fast devices._

 ### `LUX.measureUntil = "networkidle"`

-Wait until there have been no `fetch()` or XHR requests a number of miliseconds.
+Wait until there have been no `fetch()` or XHR requests for a number of miliseconds. _Note: This requires monkey patching the global `fetch()` and `XMLHttpRequest` APIs.
+This code should not be applied unless the user has opted-in to this feature._

 ## Fallbacks

-It's possible that any of these markers (including onload) can be delayed to the point where LUX collects "too much" data.
+It's possible that any of these markers can be delayed to the point where LUX collects "too much" data.
 It's also possible that the markers are never reached, for example when using `cpuidle`, a page might have no long tasks; or when using `visibilitychange`, a page might already be hidden.
+For this reason, some fallbacks are required:

 ### `LUX.maxMeasureTime = 60000`